bjascob/amrlib/README.md

 * A [SpaCy](https://github.com/explosion/spaCy) extension that allows direct conversion of SpaCy `Docs` and `Spans` to AMR graphs.
 * Rule Based Word Alignment of tokens to graph nodes
-* A simple evaluation API with metrics including...
+* An evaluation metric API including including...
   - Smatch (multiprocessed with enhanced/detailed scores) for graph parsing
   - BLEU for sentence generation
   - Alignment scoring metrics detailing precision/recall